Additions to Ryerson Station State Park making a splash

 “Everybody talks about the view of Pittsburgh as you come through the Fort Pitt Tunnel.
 That’s kind of what this is,” said Pam Metzger, membership coordinator for the Pennsylvania Parks and Forest Foundation.
 “It was like, wow.”

 The new swimming complex, nestled amidst lush forest in western Greene County’s state park, opened to visitors Memorial Day weekend.
-A ribbon- cutting ceremony was held Friday morning for the state’s Department of Conservation and Natural Resources, Ryerson park staff, local dignitaries and the Greene County Chamber of Commerce.
+A ribbon- cutting ceremony was held July 8 for the state’s Department of Conservation and Natural Resources, Ryerson park staff, local dignitaries and the Greene County Chamber of Commerce.

 Ground broke on the new swimming complex, which boasts a splash pad and tipping bucket and a zero entry pool with a twisty slide, at the end of the 2019 pool season.